quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

 ~~~~~~

 In this simple scenario, the Dispatch Engine is integrated into
- the network stack and there is a predefined SCHC Instance for a specific
+ the network stack and there is a unique predefined SCHC Instance for a specific
  protocol stack, such as CoAP over UDP over IPv6.
 This is the classic case for
  SCHC over LPWAN networks, as described in {{RFC8724}}, {{RFC8824}},
  {{RFC9363}}.

 The dispatching is done based on a identified header field, such as the an
  ethertype, the IPv6 Next Header field, a specific UDP port, etc.